 Inside: Is it hard for you to trust God with your kids?
-Through Bible stories, we can see how God can be trusted!
+Through Bible stories about trust, we can see how God can be trusted!
 God has good plans for us and our kids!

 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

 I have an issue with trust!
 There I said it.

 However, I really didn’t notice it until I had kids.

 I don’t know what happened, but I didn’t just bring my baby home from the hospital; I brought with her a new sidekick of worry and anxiety.

 For the most part, I spent my day keeping her safe, figuring out how I could protect against any “what-ifs,” and planning out everything that would affect her to a “T.”